liamodwyer/github-pages/_workshop/getting-started-with-git.md

 $ ls
 ```

 We have an empty folder.
-We will create an empty git repository using our first git command `git init` (short for _initialise_)
+We will create an empty Git repository using our first Git command `git init` (short for _initialise_)
 ```
 $ git init
   Initialized empty Git repository in <your file path>/gitlesson/.git/
 ```

-When we use git via the command line, we preface each command with git, so that the computer knows we are trying to get git to do something, rather than some other program.
+When we use Git via the command line, we preface each command with git, so that the computer knows we are trying to get Git to do something, rather than some other program.

 We’ll do a couple more shell commands now to see what has happened